Cow Ghee vs Buffalo Ghee: Benefits, Nutrition & Which Is Better? (2026)

 What is the difference in cow ghee vs buffalo ghee price?

-Cow ghee is generally more expensive then buffalo ghee, due to lower fat yield and traditional preparation methods.
+Cow ghee is generally more expensive than buffalo ghee, due to lower fat yield and traditional preparation methods.

 Cow ghee or buffalo ghee — which is better for skin?